fabioiuri/DRecPy/README.md

 Getting Started
 ---------------
+For quick guides and examples on how to implement a new recommender, or extend existing ones, please check the [documentation page on creating novel recommenders](https://drecpy.readthedocs.io/en/latest/user_guide/creating_recommender.html).

 Here's an example script using one of the implemented recommenders (CDAE), to train, with a validation set,  and evaluate its ranking performance on the MovieLens 100k data set.
 ```python